sarahmaddox/site-webdev/src/angular/guide/template-syntax.md

 Although it's possible to write quite complex template expressions, it's best to avoid them.

-A property name or method call is the norm.
+In most situations, use a property name or method call.
 An occasional Boolean negation (`!`) is OK.
 Otherwise, confine application and business logic to the component itself, where it's easier to develop and test.